trustme01/PythonCrashCourse/README.md

 # PythonCrashCourse
-Repos of examples and 'Try it Yourself' code
+Repo of examples and 'Try it Yourself' code from the Python Crash Course book.